Gorsargs/react-modal-priority/README.md

-# rect-priority-modal
+# react-priority-modal

-rect-priority-modal is a lightweight, easy-to-use library for managing the priority of modals in web applications.
+react-priority-modal is a lightweight, easy-to-use library for managing the priority of modals in web applications.
 This library allows developers to control which modal appears on top of others based on a flexible priority system.

 ## Features